fomalhaut88/lbasedb-api/README.md

 docker run \
     -p 8080:8080 \
     --restart=always \
+    --ulimit nofile=1024:1024 \
     --volume $PATH_TO_DB_DIR:/app/db \
     --name lbasedb-api-app \
     --env WORKERS=16 \
     -d fomalhaut88/lbasedb-api
 ```

+Notice, since Lbasedb keeps an open file for each column, you may need to
+increase the maximum number of open files allowed (see `ulimit` for details),
+that is usually 1024 by default.
+In the example above, the limit is set to
+1024 as default but it can be greater.

 ## API description